-Nonso Associate, Client Services Practice Group Technology division, Jersey City
+Nonso Executive Director/Vice President, Client Services Practice Group Technology Division, Jersey City

 You are constantly pushing for improvements through lessons learned, searching for better ways of doing things, and never settling for the status quo.

 I have an undergraduate degree in Electrical Engineering from Howard University.
 I also have an MBA degree from the Stern Business School at NYU, with specializations in Finance, and the Management of Technology and Operations

 I have a passion for technology and the huge role it plays in literally all facets of our lives—it has made our world a more comfortable place to live in.
 I also realize the importance of the financial services industry as the backbone of most economies.
 The Technology division at Goldman Sachs presented a unique opportunity to work in an environment that combined both areas of interest.

 My previous summer internship experience with the division helped me explore and ascertain that this was exactly what I wanted to do.
 The fast-paced environment, the fact that I was constantly challenged, the need for real-time solutions to problems, and the instant gratification or feedback that came with providing such real-time solutions, positively influenced my decision.

 My biggest concern was fitting in and adding value.
 I knew that if I was going to be successful I had to fit in as fast as I possibly could with my team, managers, organization and the firm as a whole.
 Goldman Sachs is known to go the extra mile in finding the right fit for recruits, aligning their work with their interests and skill sets.
 This gives you the opportunity to showcase your potential right from the start.
 I found out the environment where I was placed was right in my comfort zone, and I easily blended in.
 Through their accessibility and guidance, my teammates and managers ensured my transition into the professional environment was smooth.
 Though the curve was steep, I learned fast from their wealth of knowledge, and utilized the information I gained to add value in my own capacity.